The general gist of the song is that the key to happiness is to have a loving wife to come home to after a trying day at work.

 To be alone with you

-¶ 3 Leave a comment on paragraph 3 0 Not exactly the type of revelation one expects from the poet laureate of rock & roll.
+Not exactly the type of revelation one expects from the poet laureate of rock ‘n’ roll.
 Of course, the lyrics of the vast majority of songs contain little literary value.
 The music by itself can lift a song beyond the completely mundane which, in this case, I think, it does.
 There’s no denying this is a catchy little number, and the easy rhymes of the lyrics help it move along at a brisk pace.

-¶ 7 Leave a comment on paragraph 7 0 Dylan asks “Is it rolling, Bob?” before the song starts, which is a little confusing.
+Dylan asks “Is it rolling, Bob?” before the song starts, which is a little confusing.
 Is he talking to himself?
-No, he’s asking the producer – Bob Johnson – if the tape machine has been turned on yet.
+No, he’s asking the producer – Bob Johnston – if the tape machine has been turned on yet.

 He used this song as a concert opener for a while.

 The Steve Gibbons band do it rockabilly style.